JonPhoenix/jpx-react-portfolio/README.md

 ---

-- As an Full Stack Web Developer and a member of the dev community,
+- As an **Full Stack Web Developer** and a member of the dev community,
 - I want to have an application created with the latest technologies to feature a collection of the best projects I have developed so far
-- So that I can also showcase my professional value to both potential employers and clients.
+- So that I can also showcase my professional value in a competitive way to both, potential employers and clients.

 ---